 Completion coaching communities repeat this cycle throughout the year, particularly timed around registration periods (before the start of the semester and before the start of late-start eight-week courses).
-(QFP2-18)

 The collective impact of these quality focus projects is measured by collecting data that reflects how effectively Bakersfield College is meeting certain early momentum points and preventing students from accruing excess units.
 Initial data is promising.
-The percentage of first-time students attempting 15+ units in their first term increased from 13.8% in 2017 to 19.7% in 2020.
-(QFP2-19)
+The percentage of first-time students attempting 15+ units in their first term increased from 13.8% in 2017 to 19.7% in 2020 (See "Tableau 15 first term 30 first year").

-Similarly, the percentage of first-time students attempting 30+ units in their first year increased from 13% in 2017 to 16.6% in 2020.
+Similarly, the percentage of first-time students attempting 30+ units in their first year increased from 13% in 2017 to 16.6% in 2020 (See "Tableau 15 first term 30 first year").

-The percentage of students who completed transfer-level math in their first year increased substantially from 9.8% in 2017 to 19.6% in 2020.
-(QFP2-20)
+The percentage of students who completed transfer-level math in their first year increased substantially from 9.8% in 2017 to 19.6% in 2020 (See "First-Time Students Completing Transfer-Level Math in Their First Year").

-The percentage of students who completed transfer-level English in their first year increased between 2017 to 2020 (from 23.9% to 28.4%).
-(QFP2-21)
+The percentage of students who completed transfer-level English in their first year increased between 2017 to 2020 (from 23.9% to 28.4%) (See "First-Time Students Completing Transfer-Level English in Their First Year").